Please select the link below for the appropriate information.

 Elmhurst College provides each residence hall student with the following furniture:

 West Hall has additional furniture in the living room.
-Apartment and house furniture information can be found on the under their specific link on the West Hall page.
+See the West Hall page.
+Apartment and house furniture information can be found on their specific links.

 Can I rearrange the furniture in my room?